White-tailed kite: Behaviour

 White-tailed kites feed principally on rodents (as well as small opossums, shrews, reptiles, amphibians and large insects), and they are readily seen patrolling or hovering over lowland scrub or grassland.
 They rarely if ever eat other birds, and even in open cerrado, mixed-species feeding flocks will generally ignore them.
+Most of the hunted insects are consumed on the wing while flying.
+This means that instead of returning to a perch to feed, these birds transfer the prey from their talons to their beaks while flying to eat.
+In the case of larger prey such as rodents and lizards, they will fly to a perch to pluck and eat.

-Outside the breeding season during the winter, they roost communally in groups of up to 100.
+Outside the breeding season during the winter, they roost, congregate or settle to rest at night, communally in groups of up to 100.
 However, once mating formally begins with the construction of nests by both males and females in mid-February, the female kite abstains from hunting for the time being and stays in the nest to incubate the eggs while the male brings food back to the nest for the female and children.
+This incubation period lasts around 26-32 days and they lay around 4 to 5 eggs at a time.
+Their eggs are cream-colored with splotches of light and dark brown.
+Once they have hatched, it takes them around 35-40 days to develop the proper feathers and start learning how to fly.

 White-tailed kites have been observed in aerial combat at the margins of territories, locking talons in a behavior described as "grappling".
+This is most often done during mating season as an act of dominance when the male Kite patrols the nest.
+They will typically slash and peck at intruding birds until one of the birds backs down or falls.